-In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2023, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 13, 2024, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.

-A handwritten signature in black ink, appearing to read "Eddie Baurly LCP".
-The signature is fluid and cursive, with "Eddie" and "Baurly" being the most prominent parts.
+A handwritten signature in black ink that reads "Eddie Bailely LLP".
+The signature is fluid and cursive, with "Eddie" and "Bailely" connected and "LLP" in a smaller, separate section.

-Dubuque, Iowa December 15, 2023
+Dubuque, Iowa December 13, 2024